alok-x0s1/Flickr/README.md

-# Whisper Box
+# Flickr

-Whisper Box is an anonymous feedback application built with Next.js.
+Flickr is an anonymous feedback application built with Next.js.
 This app allows users to manage anonymous feedback through a personalized dashboard.
 Users can share their profile link to receive messages or feedback anonymously, with the ability to accept or decline incoming messages.

 ## Features